 Newport had had a small but vibrant Jewish community since the first 15 families arrived from Barbados in 1658.
 These were Spanish and Portuguese Jews, a subset of Sephardic Jews descended from conversos, forced converts to Christianity under the Inquisition who reverted to their ancestral Judaism when they left Spain and Portugal for more tolerant pastures, including colonies in South America and the West Indies.
 The Shearith Israel congregation was established in New Amsterdam against the strident wishes of Governor Peter Stuyvesant thanks to the intervention of Jewish directors of the Dutch West India Company, while Jews were banned from British North America as they had been in all British territory since King Edward I’s Edict of Expulsion in 1290.
 It was Oliver Cromwell who, in exchange for financing, let them come back almost 400 years later in 1657.
 That opened the door in the colonies as well, and the Newport Jews were the first to walk through.

-They still have to deal with colonial laws that prohibited them from public worship, from holding office and from voting.
+They still had to deal with colonial laws that prohibited them from public worship, from holding office and from voting.
 The Jewish congregations in New York and Rhode Island used their private homes as synagogues for decades until in the laws changed in the first half of the 18th century.
 The Shearith Israel synagogue was built at the first opportunity to attend to the spiritual needs of the relatively large Manhattan congregation.
 The smaller Congregation Yeshuat Israel in Newport reached a critical mass of about 70 congregants three decades later and what is now known as the Touro Synagogue was built.

 Peter Harrison was a self-taught architect who is known for being the first to introduce Palladian design to colonial America.
 The elegant exterior of the Newport synagogue has Palladian elements while for the interior he relied on the memory of cantor Isaac Touro, a recent arrival from Amsterdam via the West Indies.
 He described to Harrison the Sephardic synagogues he had known in Amsterdam and they informed the architects’ design.
-The Yeshuat Israel synagogue was dedicated on during Chanukah celebrations on December 2nd, 1763.
+The Yeshuat Israel synagogue was dedicated during Chanukah celebrations on December 2nd, 1763.

 On the eve of the Revolution, there were an estimated 1,175 Jews in Newport, 300 of them regular attendants at the synagogue.
 Newport was hard hit by the onset of hostilities.
 The English took the city in the fall of 1776, confiscating patriot ships, buildings and businesses.
 Many pro-Independence residents fled to Massachusetts and elsewhere.
 A few stayed behind at great risk to themselves, among them Isaac Touro and Moses Seixas, an ardent patriot and the founder of the King David Masonic Lodge in Newport, the oldest Jewish lodge in the country.
 They kept watch over the synagogue which had been commandeered by the British for use as a hospital and public assembly hall.
 Its usefulness is what kept it intact even as the British demolished a great many colonial Newport structures to burn their wood during the winter.